 These requirements equate to operating purpose-built facilities that use the best available technologies to recover energy from residual wastes.
 The residual wastes used must be materials that are not recyclable, that would otherwise be disposed of to landfill.

 Energy Recovery Facility Guidelines

-The EPA is producing 'Energy recovery facility guidelines', to be published in early 2018.
+The EPA is producing 'Energy recovery facility guidelines'.

 Facilities outside the policy's scope

 Some thermal treatment applications not deemed to undertake genuine energy recovery fall outside the scope of the NSW energy from waste policy statement.

 Those outside the policy's scope include

 - incineration facilities for the destruction of waste

 - facilities for the thermal treatment of contaminated soil